 This article was updated in October 2020 to reflect new reporting by the New York Times that reveals troubling accounts of sexual violence within the Court of Master Sommeliers of America (CMSa).
-A number of CMSa members have spoken up to defend the institution, we have given them their own page here: Sommeliers Speak Out.
+Several CMSa members have spoken up to defend the institution; we have given them their own page here: Sommeliers Speak Out.

 Is it time to say goodbye to the Court of Master Sommeliers?
 With eminent sommeliers quitting under protest and a wide array of accusations being leveled at the certification body, it’s time to consider the evidence.
-We’ve lain out what people in the wine industry are saying about the Court of Master Sommelier – Americas (CMSA).
-These include issues around racism, sexual violence, cheating, and political bias.
+We’ve lain out what people in the wine industry are saying about the Court of Master Sommelier – Americas.
+These include issues surrounding racism, sexual violence, cheating, and political bias.

 Do you think it’s time to boycott the Court of Master Sommeliers?
 Let us know in the comments.

-The CMSa is only of several sommelier certification agencies.
+The CMSa is one of the larger sommelier certification agencies.
 Due to being featured in the movie SOMM, it became the most popular.
 There are equally good (and at least one better) sommelier certification bodies in the USA, so you can earn your sommelier pin with an agency that better aligns with your personal beliefs: Sommelier Certifications 101

 “In order to speak, you need to call me master”